amanking/amanking-ruhoh-blog/posts/from-practitioner-to-coach-i.md

 > We are done coaching a team when team members are capable of coaching others.

 The above is indicative of the skills, mindset, and experiences picked up by team members.
-On the ground, not every team member will reach the same level at the same time, and while many may progress well as practitioners, they may not make good coaches.
-Coaching does not come naturally to everyone, even to long-time practitioners: one needs certain qualities and skills that require further grooming.
+On the ground, not every team member will reach the same level at the same time, and while many may progress as practitioners, they may not make good coaches.
+Coaching does not come naturally to everyone, not even to long-time practitioners.
+One needs certain qualities and skills that require further grooming.
 We'll talk about this in more detail later.
 For now let us assume we can get good coaches out of a coached team.

 *How can producing internal coaches benefit Agile transformation?*
 ------------------------------